-When deciding on what carrier o choose it is important to consider you options.
-Some carriers are better equipped at underwriting this condition than others.
+When deciding which life insurance company to choose it is important to consider you options.
+Some companies are better equipped to provide you a lower rate.
 So how do you find the best life insurance companies that look the most favorably on an enlarged prostate?
-Three important questions you need to ask are:
+Find out in this article as we cover:

-- Can I get life insurance with an enlarged prostate?
+- Can you get life insurance with an enlarged prostate?

 - What will it cost?